nfl0/resources/README.md

 *Below is a list of known token service providers that support BLD.
 If you know of any additional providers, then please comment them in and we will accept your changes.
 Please include a link to their site.*

 1. Exchanges so new developers and users can join the ecosystem.
-BLD is required.
 - [CoinList](https://coinlist.co/pro)
 - [Crescent](https://crescent.network/)
 - [Huobi](https://www.huobi.com/)